It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 - Toht of Raiders of the Lost Ark wears his longcoat like this while digging for the Ark in Egypt.

 - In Hornet's Sting by Derek Robinson, one of the pilots wears his coat like this while pretending to be a Portuguese lord whose checkbook he found.
-Needless to say, played for comedy, rather than badassery.
+Played for comedy, rather than badassery.

 Live Action TV